 What is Japanese garden?

-Traditional Japanese garden is considered one of the most important elements of Japanese art.
-Gardens have evolved into a variety of styles with different purposes such as promenade gardens which started to be built in the Heian Period (794-1185) and the rock gardens known as zen gardens which was first built in Kamakura city by a Chinese priest in 1251.
+The traditional Japanese garden is considered one of the most important elements of Japanese art.
+Gardens have evolved into a variety of styles with different purposes such as promenade gardens which started to be built in the Heian Period (794-1185) and the rock gardens known as zen gardens which were first built in Kamakura city by a Chinese priest in 1251.

-Traditional Japanese gardens are conceived as a representation of a natural settings by incorporating natural materials such as ponds, streams, islands and hills along with some constructions including bridges and buildings.
-These elements are utilized to create sceneries which are appealing for observers or to represent spiritual and philosophical ideas for religious purposes.
+Traditional Japanese gardens are conceived as a representation of natural settings by incorporating natural materials such as ponds, streams, islands, and hills along with some constructions including bridges and buildings.
+These elements are utilized to create sceneries that are appealing to observers or to represent spiritual and philosophical ideas for religious purposes.

 The central element of most gardens is the water, either ponds, streams, or waterfalls.
 In the rock garden, they are symbolized by raked white gravel and sand.
 Ponds often represent real or mythical lakes or seas to create miniature reproductions of real or mythical natural sceneries.

-Rocks, sand and gravel are an essential feature of the Japanese garden.
+Rocks, sand, and gravel are essential features of the Japanese garden.
 Large rocks often represent mountains and hills, and flat rocks may represent the earth.
-Smaller rocks can line ponds and streams, and in rock gardens, raked sand or gravels can symbolize beaches, lakes or flowing rivers.
+Smaller rocks can line ponds and streams, and in rock gardens, raked sand or gravel can symbolize beaches, lakes, or flowing rivers.

 Bridges in the Japanese gardens symbolize the path to paradise and immortality.
 The bridges can made of stones or woods, connecting islands and pavilions and cross streams or ponds.
 In a temple garden, bridges may be painted red, following the Chinese tradition.